Chromosphere: Physical properties

 The density of the Sun's chromosphere decreases exponentially with distance from the center of the Sun by a factor of roughly 10 million, from about 2×10^-4 kg/m^{3} at the chromosphere's inner boundary to under 1.6×10^-11 kg/m^{3} at the outer boundary.
 The temperature initially decreases from the inner boundary at about 6,000 K to a minimum of approximately 3,800 K, but then increasing to upwards of 35,000 K at the outer boundary with the transition layer of the corona (see Stellar corona § Coronal heating problem).

 The density of the chromosphere is 10−4 times that of the underlying photosphere and 10−8 times that of the Earth's atmosphere at sea level.
 This makes the chromosphere normally invisible and it can be seen only during a total eclipse, where its reddish colour is revealed.
 The colour hues are anywhere between pink and red.
 Without special equipment, the chromosphere cannot normally be seen due to the overwhelming brightness of the photosphere.

-The chromosphere's spectrum is dominated by emission lines.
+The chromosphere's spectrum is dominated by emission lines when observed at the solar limb.
 In particular, one of its strongest lines is the Hα at a wavelength of 656.3 nm; this line is emitted by a hydrogen atom whenever its electron makes a transition from the n=3 to the n=2 energy level.
 A wavelength of 656.3 nm is in the red part of the spectrum, which causes the chromosphere to have a characteristic reddish colour.

-Chromospheric phenomena
+Phenomena

 Many different phenomena can be observed in chromospheres.